If you visit Yellowstone National Park and are curious about experiencing hot springs in a unique way, be sure you don’t miss the „Boiling River”.

 ”Mammoth Area Natural Highlights,” in the section titled „45th Parallel Bridge and Boiling River.”

 The extremely hot water from the Boiling River flows continuously into the cold water of the Gardner River.
-The combination of hot and cold allows you to find the spot that is the perfect temperature range for you.
+The combination of hot and cold allows you to find the spot that is in the perfect temperature range for you.

 Where is the Boiling River?